coms-w3132/final-project-jonahsinger/README.md

 *Identify any potential challenges or roadblocks you anticipate facing during the development of your project.
 For each challenge, propose strategies or solutions you might use to overcome them, which may include getting help from the TAs/instructor.
 This could include technical hurdles or learning new technologies.*

 I think the hardest parts will be making an interface where I can back test algorithms and making the machine learning algorithm.
+Missing stock data.
-I do not knnow anything about machine learning yet so I will need to watch tutorials and read up on how to make a nueral network.
+I do not know anything about machine learning yet so I will need to watch tutorials and read up on how to make a nueral network.

 ## Additional Resources
 *Include any additional resources, tutorials, or documentation that will be helpful for this project.*